MixinNetwork/mvm.dev/src/registry/encoding.md

 # MVM Encoding

-Previously we talked about how to deploy a contract, before continuing to call contract， some specifications should be known to transmit data.
+Previously we talked about how to deploy a contract, before continuing to call contract, some specifications should be known to transmit data.
 Hereby we introduce the data encoding part.

 There are three parts in total: